bromanko/bromanko.com/_posts/2020-04-12-book-notes-team-topologies.md

 **Date Read:** April 2020
 **Recommended:** 10/10

-When I read non-finction books I highlight salient points.
+When I read non-fiction books I highlight salient points.
 I then export these notes to act as a point of reference for my future self.
 I may also share them with colleagues to quickly bring them up to speed with key points.
 All quotes reference a Kindle “page” location.
 My biggest take-aways are highlighted.

 ## Notes
 ### Part I - Teams as the Means of Delivery